Iridar/WOTCMoreSparkWeapons/WOTCMoreSparkWeapons/ReadMe.txt

 [h1]Kinetic Strike Module[/h1]

 New Secondary Weapon, grants [b]Kinetic Strike[/b] ability that works similarly to Enemy Within - target an adjacent tile, and everything on it gets pulverized.
-Having a KSM equipped also passively boosts damage of other melee abilities, such as [b]Strike[/b].
+Its damage scales with SPARK Armor, same as for the [b]Strike[/b] ability.
+Having a KSM equipped also passively boosts damage of other melee abilities, such as the mentioned [b]Strike[/b].

 Kinetic Strike ability has unique kill/death animations for some enemies.
 I made it possible for third party mods to supply their own unique animations through config.
 If you're modder and are interested in adding some, please [b][url=]read this[/url][/b].

+There is only one tier of KSM, it can be built in Engineering one at a time after ADVENT MEC autopsy.

 [h1]Kiruka Autogun[/h1]